landoskape/pointersequencer/docs/part4-dominoe_sequencer.md

 1. The connection graph is not complete.
 In other words, if each dominoe is a node, not all edges between dominoes exist.
-Only edges between dominoes containing the same value exist (and the edge length is always equal).
+Only edges between dominoes containing the same value exist (and the edge value is always the same).
 2. The path towards a certain dominoe (i.e. node) determines the valid paths away from that dominoe.
 For example, playing the `(0 | 4)` dominoe after playing the `(3 | 0)` dominoe means that the "open" value is a `4`.
 This means